ionos-cloud/ionosctl/docs/subcommands/Compute Engine/image/upload.md

   -q, --quiet                    Quiet output
       --ram-hot-plug             'Hot-Plug' RAM (default true)
       --ram-hot-unplug           'Hot-Unplug' RAM
+      --rename strings           Rename the uploaded images before trying to upload.
+These names should not contain any extension.
+By default, this is the base of the image path
       --skip-update              After the image is uploaded to the FTP server, send a PATCH to the API with the contents of the image properties flags and emulate a "create" command.
       --skip-verify              Skip verification of server certificate, useful if using a custom ftp-url.
 WARNING: You can be the target of a man-in-the-middle attack!
   -t, --timeout int              (seconds) Context Deadline.
 FTP connection will time out after this many seconds (default 300)